The SentinelOne Annual Threat Report - A Defenders Guide from the FrontlinesThe SentinelOne Annual Threat ReportGet the Report

 CVE-2023-39417: PostgreSQL SQL Injection Vulnerability

 CVE-2023-39417 is a SQL injection vulnerability in PostgreSQL extension scripts that allows attackers with CREATE privilege to execute arbitrary code as superuser.
-This article covers technical details, impact, and mitigation.
+This article covers technical details, affected versions, and mitigations.

 CVE-2023-39417 Overview